PohanYang/UVa/easy/problem set/readme.md

 it have different type in 2-d array.
 In 1-d array we can pointer to array immediatly, but it will pointer to a list of array in 2-d array.
-We have to method can pointer to 2-d array(even 3-d, 4-d...):
+We have two method can pointer to 2-d array(even 3-d, 4-d...):

 1.Directly pointer to head of array:
 ![d205](https://github.com/PohanYang/UVa/blob/master/easy/problem%20set/img/d2_05.PNG)